L1Ryx/Vesuvius/README.md

+A surreal metroidvania where you uncover the secrets of a snowy Mt.
+Vesuvius and its mysterious cult.

 ## Demo Build: v0.0.1 Released 1/5/2025
 This version showcases core mechanics such as movement, combat, exploration, and early sound design.
 It serves as a testbed for gameplay features and doesn't fully represent the final game's world, visuals, or story.